natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/J2M4%20Kai.md

 Featuring four 20 mm cannons, 2 Type 99 Mk 1 and 2 Type 99 Mk 2 cannons with plenty of ammunition, the J2M4 is capable of destroying all kinds of aircraft.
 Although destroying heavy bombers like the B-29 Superfortress takes a lot of ammunition, the J2M4 can afford to lose some.
 The "Stealth" belt has the best combination of AP/API and HEF to shred enemy aircraft, and are recommended for those who do not need a tracer shell to aim.
 Alternatively, for those not used to IJN 20 mm cannons, the "Universal" belt is your best bet.
 The "Tracer" belt is filled with HEFT shells, but they only contain half of the power of a standard HEF, and can give away your position.

-Overall, the Raiden is best used as a surprise attack, high altitude, high damage output fighter.
-While it does not excel in the speed or manoeuvrability categories, it makes up for that in armament and rate of climb.
+Overall, the Raiden is best used as a support or surprise intercept, high altitude, high damage output interceptor (not a dedicaded fighter).
+While it does not excel in the speed, manoeuvrability categories or climbing, it makes up for that in armament.
+When flown disciplined accordingly the capabillities the succes rate will increase.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"